|

 studies.

-role of convergent evolution in the secretory life of cells.
-Trends
+Turkewitz.
+(2007) A role for convergent evolution in the secretory

 Elde NC, Morgan G, Winey M, Sperling